tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 ```

 On some systems, `libappindicator` is not available or maybe you do not want to
 use it.
-In this case, you may install instead the GTK only version the
+In this case, you may install instead the GTK only version of the
-BitTorrent Sync GUI version:
+BitTorrent Sync GUI:

 ```bash
 `which sudo` apt-get install btsync-gui-gtk